Is PSAT Practice Is Overrated?

 But, even if you are one of the lucky students to score at or above the cutoff—and at my high school there were only six this year—becoming a Semifinalist doesn’t guarantee you any scholarship money, merely another passionless factoid to list on your college applications.
 And that is why the current mass anxiety about the PSAT is foolish— the result of the test simply isn’t important enough to merit specific preparation and worry.
 Only a few will ever achieve this Semifinalist level, only a few of them will even receive scholarships, and for the rest of high school juniors, taking the PSAT will have been a waste of time.

 The SAT and the PSAT are also essentially the same—the PSAT is a preparatory test for the SAT, after all.
 So I’ve never understood why students would sacrifice time and money to take PSAT practice tests when they could instead focus their energy on regular SAT prep.
 Sure, the SAT is different in that it’s longer and includes an essay, but preparing for the bigger test will kill two birds with one stone.
 When it comes time to take the PSAT, you’ll naturally excel without ever practicing the shorter format.
 And you’ll be further prepared for when you take the SAT later that year.

-And, I should know that skipping PSAT prep in order to study for the SAT works.
+And, I should know that skipping PSAT practice in order to study for the SAT works.
 Last October, I arrived to school on the day of the PSAT, with little prior experience and a stub of a #2 pencil in my hand and was recently named a National Merit Commended Student, one of five kids at my high school who missed the elusive 212 but somehow achieved enough to create another application factoid.